Goodbye

 4 min

-¿On May 29 you are performing in Felanitx. ¿Will it be your last concert in Mallorca?
+¿On May 29 are you performing in Felanitx.
+Will it be your last concert in Mallorca?

 — Yes, we needed to say goodbye to Mallorca.
 Since the first album, we have always come at least once.
 We would have liked to be there more often, but sometimes the context made it complicated.
 When the Tribu Fest of Felanitx appeared, it seemed like the perfect opportunity: it's a very beautiful proposal and we are very excited to be able to say goodbye and thank the public from here.